-The Reality: Often, people who are infected with HIV do not look or feel sick.
+The Reality: Often, people living with HIV do not look or feel sick.
 Many times, they do not even know they are infected.
-Taking an HIV test is the only sure way of knowing if you or someone else is infected with HIV.
+Taking an HIV test is the only way to know if you or someone else is infected with HIV.

 The Myth: "Straight people do not get HIV."

-The Reality: The majority of HIV+ people worldwide are straight (heterosexual).
+The Reality: Most people living with HIV worldwide are straight (heterosexual).
 Men infect women, and women infect men.
 Risk is not about labels or categories of people.
-Any person who has unprotected sex or shares drug equipment with someone who is HIV+ or whose HIV status is not definitely known is at risk for HIV.
+Any person who has unprotected sex or shares needles (diabetic, injection drugs, tattoos, hormones, etc.) with someone puts themselves at risk for HIV.

 The Myth: "I am safe because I am in a monogamous relationship (or married)."

-The Reality: Because HIV+ people often do not 'look sick,' it is important to know your partner's HIV status before having unprotected sex.
-In an ideal world, if you and your partner remained monogamous and tested negative for HIV after the 3-month window since your last possible exposures, unprotected sex would be safe.
-However, if your partner was HIV+ before you met, if he or she is having sex outside the relationship, or if your sexually faithful partner is injecting drugs and sharing needles or drug equipment, you are at risk for getting HIV.
-Please do not confuse love or commitment with safety.
+The Reality: Because people living with HIV often do not 'look sick,' it is important to know your partner's HIV status before having unprotected sex.
+In an ideal world, if you and your partner remained monogamous and tested negative for HIV after the three-month window since your last possible exposures, unprotected sex would be safe.
+However, if your partner is living with HIV, if he or she is having sex outside the relationship, or if your sexually faithful partner is injecting drugs and sharing needles or drug equipment, you are at risk for getting HIV.
+Please do not confuse love or commitment with safety from HIV.
 If you do not know your partner's status, and cannot use condoms, you may want to consider taking PrEP, or Pre-Exposure Prophylaxis.
 This means taking HIV drugs while you are HIV-negative to reduce the chances that you will get HIV if you are exposed to it.

 The Myth: "If I am over 50 years old, I am too old to get HIV; HIV is not a disease that affects my generation."

 The Reality: Age does not protect you from becoming infected with HIV.
-In fact, people over 50 years old are getting HIV at an increasing rate and are estimated to represent half of all HIV+ Americans by 2015.
+In fact, people over 50 years old are getting HIV at an increasing rate.
+UNAIDS estimates that 4.2 million adults ages 50 and over are living with HIV worldwide.
 Unfortunately, older adults are frequently ignored in discussions about HIV prevention and care and so are not aware that they are at risk.
 For more information, see The Well Project's article, Older Women: At Risk for HIV.